 Woodland bunnies ice lolly maker

 This fun design has easy-to-hold rabbit ear lolly sticks that are perfect for young children.
 The base of the mould is cupped to catch any melting drips, keeping clothes clean.
-It has an integrated straw to suck up the juice so no drop of lolly is wasted.
+It has an integrated straw to suck up the juice so no drop is wasted.
 Each bunny is a different colour, and a quick dip in hot water was all that was needed for successful unmoulding.
 A reasonably priced kid-friendly mould.

 Zoku ice pops fish moulds

-Top features: Easy to release, 3D design
+Top features: Easy to turn out, 3D design

 Each of the six ice pops has a different fish design, with individual handles to match.
 As you pull out the frozen popsicle, the silicone mould turns inside out, easily releasing the lolly.
 The detail on each lolly is impressive.
 The mould is compact with short lolly sticks, so it'll fit in a medium freezer drawer.
 Solid and sturdy, this mould is unlikely to spill.
 These small, cute lollies are a perfect treat for young children.